colinmarsch/colinmarsch.github.io/_posts/2023-01-04-why-am-i-writing.md

 have been mostly tech career growth focused, I could see myself posting about many things from book reviews, travel summaries, technical Android posts or things I may not have even thought of yet.

-Writing this out definitely helped me better figure out what I want to do in this space and all in all, I think theres benefits from these blog posts even if no one else reads them.
+Writing this out definitely helped me better figure out what I want to do in this space and all in all, I think there's benefits from these blog posts even if no one else reads them.
 I do hope however, this may inspire some of you to start writing more on your own as well!